Double-decker bus: Iraq

 First used in 1938 and continued until 2003.
-They became part of the Iraqi culture and resumed operating in Baghdad in 2013 with modern buses.
+They became an icon of the city of Baghdad, and were brought back in 2012 with modern buses.
 A fare cannot reach more than 45 U.S. cents or 500 Iraqi Dinars.
 The double-decker buses in Baghdad were the first to enter the Middle East and the Arab world.

 Iran

-The first double-decker bus in iran was assembled in 1959 and one of the most popular double-decker buses in iran was Leyland Atlantean.
-There is lots of touris double-decker buses in famous cities in Iran like Tehran, Mashad, Kish and Tabriz and more cities.
+The first double-decker bus in Iran was assembled in 1959.
+One of the most popular double-decker buses in Iran was Leyland Atlantean.
+There are other examples, tourist double-decker buses being one, in metropolitan cities such as Tehran, Mashhad, Tabriz, the Island of Kish, and more.

 Israel

 In Israel, Egged operated double-decker buses from 1984 to 2013.

 First double-decker (built by Neoplan) arrived to Israel on 26 August 1984, and during the trial period it performed 434 test drives on four different lines, passed 195583 kilometers and gathered public attention and interest.
 Double-deckers were found commercially attractive, and in 1988 an agreement between Egged and Neoplan was signed, ordering first 20 buses, with additional 30 buses ordered in the following year.
 The double-deckers started to arrive in 1989, and they worked on lines Tel-Aviv—Jerusalem, Tel-Aviv—Haifa, Tel-Aviv—Be'er Sheba and on Eilat lines.

 However, both technical issues (in connection between the engine and the transmission) and religious issues (Haredi Jews had issues with women sitting above and in front of them) led to gradual decline in use of these double-deckers.
 They were removed from the last major line operating them, the Tel-Aviv—Jerusalem line (480), in the end of the 1990s, worked for some time on local lines in the Shfela region, and in the beginning of 2000s were finally removed from service.
 Some of the buses were sold to an auto dealer from Jordan, who in turn sold them to Iraq and other countries of the Persian gulf.

 In August 2005, three double-deckers returned to service on line 99 "Scenic route" in Jerusalem.
 These 3 buses were assembled from parts of 7 double-deckers that were still in storage.
 The operational cost for double-deckers gradually grew beyond the limit when repairs were still attractive, which led to their final removal from service in 2013.

+In June 2021, Egged began operating a double-decker bus on route 190 between Rishon Lezion and Tel Aviv.
+The bus is based on a Mann chassis and a chassis from the Spanish UNVI company, can transport about 90 passengers (73 seated) and is also accessible with a ramp for the disabled.
+Egged purchased 4 buses of this model.